Horse chestnut, Aesculus hippocastanum: planting, growing and care

 By sowing

-In October–November or in March, you can sow the conkers in a substrate kept moist and fairly light: 40% potting compost, 40% pumice or sand and 20% loam.
-Once germination has started, in early spring, the seedling will develop a substantial taproot before branching.
-Your young shoot should be placed in partial shade and sheltered from wind.
-Do not leave this young horse chestnut in a pot for too long; ideally plant at start of following autumn in a sunny spot.
+In October–November or in March, sow conkers in a substrate kept moist and fairly light: 40% potting compost, 40% pumice or sand and 20% loam.
+Once germination starts, in early spring the seedling will develop a strong taproot before branching.
+Young shoot should be placed in partial shade and sheltered from wind.
+Do not leave young horse chestnut in pot for too long; ideally plant in early autumn that follows in a sunny position.

 By grafting

-To reproduce cultivars, propagation can be carried out using a shield graft onto a true Aesculus rootstock.
-This technique is fairly complicated and should be reserved for professionals.
+To reproduce cultivars, multiplication can be carried out using a shield graft on a Aesculus seedling rootstock.
+Technique is fairly complicated and should be reserved for professionals.

-In the case of paviers, germination is fairly slow but fortunately the bush produces suckers that can be separated from the parent plant in November or March.
-To do so, dig around the bush to expose one or more suckers and sever them with a spade or pruning shear.
+In case of paviers germination is quite slow but fortunately the bush produces suckers that can be separated from parent plant in November or in March.
+To do this, dig around bush to expose one or more suckers and cut them off with spade or pruning shears.

 → Learn more in our tutorial : How to propagate horse chestnut?